wp-plugins/wow-moodboard-lite/readme.txt

 == Changelog ==

+= 1.0.6 =
+* jQuery and javascript performance updates
+* (Pro) Added option to add link/url to images placed on the Moodboard

 = 1.0.5 =
 * Bug resolved: Resizeable objects when not in edit mode
 * Bug resolved: wowproxy errors when using cUrl with PHP open_basedit / safe_mode settings